 If you’re taking kids on your Christmas tree quest, or you want to make your trip a grownup fun day, check out the extra holiday amenities available for visitors to tree farms.

-Some Christmas tree farms that are open to the public only grow and sell trees during the holidays and have no special attractions.
+Some Christmas tree farms open to the public only grow and sell trees during the holidays and have no unique attractions.